fastify/fastify/docs/Style-Guide.md

 ### Avoid adding video or image content

 Do not add videos or screenshots in the documentation.
 It is easier to keep under version control.
 Videos and images will eventually end up becoming outdated as new updates keep developing.
-Instead, make a referral link or a youtube video.
+Instead, make a referral link or a YouTube video.
 You can add links by using `[Title](www.websitename.com)` in the markdown.

 **Example**

 ```
-To learn more about hooks, See [Fastify hooks](https://www.fastify.io/docs/latest/Hooks).
+To learn more about hooks, see [Fastify hooks](https://www.fastify.io/docs/latest/Hooks).
 ```

 Result:
->To learn more about hooks, See [Fastify hooks](https://www.fastify.io/docs/latest/Hooks/).
+>To learn more about hooks, see [Fastify hooks](https://www.fastify.io/docs/latest/Hooks/).

 ### Avoid plagiarism

 Make sure you avoid copying other people's work.
 Keep it as original as possible.
-You can learn from what they've done and also reference where it's from if you used a particular quote from their work.
+You can learn from what they have done and reference where it is from if you used a particular quote from their work.

 ## Word Choice

-There are a few things you need to use and avoid when writing your documentation to improve readability for readers and also make documentation neat, direct, and clean.
+There are a few things you need to use and avoid when writing your documentation to improve readability for readers and make documentation neat, direct, and clean.

 ### When to use the second person "you" as the pronoun